 Examples of Successful Hooks in Literature

 These famous opening lines immediately draw the reader in, piquing their curiosity and setting the stage for the story that follows.
 Notice how each hook creates intrigue, introduces a unique voice, or establishes a compelling premise.
-Now, let’s move on to some tips for writing a hook for your own novel.

 - “It was a bright cold day in April, and the clocks were striking thirteen.” – George Orwell, 1984